Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 and, using (\ref{inequality: wydobywanie normy weakly compact}) along with (\ref{inequality: equi-continuity}), we get that for all sufficiently big $n$ we have

 This is enough to conclude the proof. \end{proof}

 Next two examples explain the role of the assumption imposed on the space $Y$ in the above result.
-Roughly speaking, there is a chance for an analogue of Theorem~\ref{THM: weak ess norm}, but only replacing the $1$-DH property with \enquote{something} else.
-But, before we dive deeper into details, we need to define the objects of our considerations.
+However, before we dive deeper into details, we need to define the objects of our considerations.